lenskit/java.lenskit.org/releases/lenskit-2.1.md

 ## General Changes

+-   LensKit now uses Gradle (version 2.0) to build instead of Maven.
+Artifacts are still pushed to Maven Central.

 -   Added `lenskit-all` module so you can easily depend on all of LensKit with a single dependency.